RafaelGSS/node/CONTRIBUTING.md

 ## [AI Use Policy and Guidelines](./doc/contributing/ai-guidelines.md)

 Node.js requires contributors to understand and take full responsibility for every change they propose.
-Pull requests consisting of AI-generated code the contributor has not personally understood, tested, and verified will likely be closed without review.
+Pull requests containing AI-generated code the contributor has not personally understood, tested, and verified will likely be closed without review.